 You do a Google search and it goes to a different browser?
 Or click to go to a news portal and end up on a site with the “suggestion” of updating a plugin like Flash?
 Not every site redirect is malicious, but if you find that trying to reach Google takes you to an unfamiliar search site, you’ve almost certainly got a problem.
 For example, a banking Trojan might divert your browser to a fraudulent site that looks just like your bank’s real site.
 In that case, your only clue is the unfamiliar URL in the Address bar.

 It can exist in the form of an extension to the browser or to a code entered in the item “Destination” tab “Properties” program.
 In addition, clear your browser cache and uninstall extensions to see if the problem is solved, it is the same case of popups.
-Still getting redirected then you have to check your system for unnecessary application ( malicious application ) may installed on your computer. open control panel, find out the malicious program and remove it.
-Also some malicious applications install on hidden for this perform a full system scan with latest updated antivirus – malware application.
+Still getting redirected then you have to check your system for the unnecessary application ( malicious application ) may installed on your computer. open control panel, find out the malicious program and remove it.
+Also, some malicious applications install on hidden for this perform a full system scan with latest updated antivirus – malware application.

 Showing Pop-up Ads